folafunmi-db/react-monnify/README.md

-# react-monnify 0.0.7
+ react-monnify 0.0.8

-This is a react library for implementing monnify payment gateway
+his is a react library for implementing monnify payment gateway

 ## Demo